Azure/azure-powershell/src/StorageMover/docs/Update-AzStorageMoverAgent.md

 # Update-AzStorageMoverAgent

 ## SYNOPSIS
-Creates or updates an agent resource.
+Creates or updates an Agent resource.

 ## SYNTAX